 Friday, 30 July 2010

-cloth's julie patterson
+cloth's julie paterson

-One of the best speeches I've heard at an event was by Julie Patterson.
+One of the best speeches I've heard at an event was by Julie Paterson.
 It was a little bit of a surprise given that she's a textile designer who's probably best know for her beautiful shop selling her fabrics and homewares in Sydney's Surry Hills.
 You see, Julie wrote the speech as a narrative-style account of her life growing up and how she fell in love with fabric and design.
 As someone who stood next to me said, "Give this woman a book deal."
 Julie is a tour-de-force on the Australian design scene.
 She has several collaborations under her belt, including one with Designer Rugs (pictured above).
 And because of her steely determination, you never know quite what she's going to do next.
 Watch this space.